kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gateway/api/v1/external_options.proto.sk.md

         transformationTemplate:
           headers:
             x-header-added-in-opt2:
-              text: this header was added in the RouteOption object - #2
+              text: this header was added in the VirtualHostOption object - #2
 ```

 The final virtual host options (visible in the Proxy CR) would be: